pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 ![](./screenshots/major-vertical-centers.png )
 **Figure.
 Representative LSD Segment Centers Family After Thickness and Orientation Separation** (Note, this set has also been rotated using angle obtained from angle distribution analysis)

+### Node Detection

+The node detector routine implemented in `pet_grid_node_detector.py` relies on Sobel operator for detecting grid line families following by intersection analysis.
+The routine yielded reasonable results on the tested image (for now just one), but it presently hardcodes one manually set parameter `k_len`, which is usually set around 40-70% (according to ChatGPT) of the expected pitch value.
+This limitation needs to be fixed, of course, replacing the hardcoded number with automatic algorithms.
+See preliminary [notes](./GRID_NODES_DETECTION.md) on potential strategies for automatic selection.

+## Grid Data Analysis